The Project Finance Law Review: Tax-equity Financing

 This is the only investment tax credit structure in which the tax-equity investor does not need to fund into the transaction before the project is placed in service.
-A special rule permits tax-equity investors to claim credits as long as the sale-leaseback happens within three months of the project's 'placed in service' date.18
+A special rule permits tax-equity investors to claim credits provided that the sale-leaseback happens within three months of the project's 'placed in service' date.20

 Both parts of the transaction still need to happen simultaneously.
 The extra three months make sale-leasebacks an attractive option for developers who are not able to find a tax-equity investor during construction or pre-construction.
 The developer will recognise a taxable gain on the sale of the project.
 Lease terms are typically 10 to 20 years.
 The developer often has a purchase option to re-acquire the project for its then-fair market value when the lease ends.

 In sale-leaseback transactions, the indemnity coverage typically extends to all tax benefits, except for any loss owing to a fundamental structuring issue (e.g., the tax-equity investor not being respected as the owner of the project for tax purposes).
 If the sale occurs after the project is in service, the developer typically bears the risk that the transaction did not occur within the three-month deadline.

 iv Interplay between debt and tax equity in renewable energy financings